guitarmind/tesseract-web-service/README.md

 An implementation of RESTful web service for tesseract-OCR.
 The HTTP server is implemented using tornado.

 As of tesseract-ocr version 3.02.02, it provides a [C-API](https://code.google.com/p/tesseract-ocr/wiki/APIExample).
 Now while calling the "Fetch Image From URL" API, all operations are done in memory for better performance.
 No more file I/O is required.
-The implmentation of C wrapper can be found in [**tesseractcapi.py**](https://github.com/guitarmind/tesseract-web-service/blob/master/tesseractcapi.py)
+The python implementation of C API wrapper can be found in [**tesseractcapi.py**](https://github.com/guitarmind/tesseract-web-service/blob/master/tesseractcapi.py)

 ####Support two APIs with GET and POST